Epidemic spreading on complex networks as front propagation into an unstable state: Pushed fronts: faster invasion speeds due to nonlinearities

-Assume that the epidemic originates at node $n=1$.
-Suppose that $n=2$ is connected to node one.
-Then we can approximate the evolution of the infected population at node two by the equation
+To verify this we first consider the city $n=2$ which we suppose is connected to origin node.
+We approximate the evolution of the infected population at node two by the equation